Why Aren’t All Doctors Onboard With Cannabis?

-The truth about cannabis has long been held secret or outright suffocated in our society.
-But, while the fabrications from politicians and media institutions can be understood and even anticipated, a more nefarious form of lying is the kind that comes from a more trusted source: the medical community.
+The truth about cannabis has long been a secret in our society. people expect fabrications from politicians and media institutions.
+However, more nefarious lies can come from a more trusted source: the medical community.

 It’s confounding, given the facts.
 Every physician in the United States must take the Hippocratic Oath, vowing before god and government to “First, do no harm.”
 And while there are always a number of sinister practitioners, it’s fair to say that most doctors seek to accurately diagnose their patients to the best of their abilities.
-Primary care physicians are also required to take continuing education courses throughout their tenure in order to stay up-to-date on the latest medical breakthroughs, treatment options, preferred methodologies and research.
+Primary care physicians must also take continuing education courses throughout their tenure.
+This helps them to stay up-to-date on the latest medical breakthroughs, treatment options, preferred methodologies, and research.

-So with all these safeguards, why do so many in the medical establishment treat cannabis with a sidelong glance, feeling that the proven claims that it helps seizures, relieves pain, increases appetite, etc. are overhyped?
+So with all these safeguards, why do so many in the medical establishment treat cannabis with a sidelong glance?
+DO they feel that the proven claims that it helps seizures, relieves pain, increases appetite, etc. are only hype?

 1. Cannabis Medicine Lacks Research

 First, most physicians pride themselves on practicing evidence-based medicine.
-That means that prescriptions are based on legitimate research that has been shown to work time and time again.
-The more conservative, evidence-backed approach is meant to keep the community in line with their oath by preventing the harm that could come from introducing unknown quantities or under-researched substances into the human body.
+That means that prescriptions are based on legitimate research that works time and time again.
+The more conservative, evidence-backed, approach keeps the community in line with their oath by preventing the harm that comes from introducing unknown quantities or under-researched substances into the human body.

 However noble this idea, the reality of medical practice relies on an imperfect system called medical research, which suffers from many of the same problems that plague public policy.
-First, as government money is increasingly taken away from institutions of higher education, more and more research is finding funding through corporate and non-governmental benefactors.
+First, as the government removes funding from institutions of higher education, more and more research is finding funding through corporate and non-governmental benefactors.
 Through programs like this Charles Koch Foundation initiative, whole new actors are entering into the medical research games, and are not always guided by principled intentions.

 While many academics claim that their work is not affected by those holding the purse strings, the results show a different story.
 Most of the research underwritten by politically motivated groups tends to reinforce that groups views, whether or not the individual researchers feel the same way.

 When doctors rely on biased research, they too become biased—sometimes unwittingly.
-And if Big Pharma and other political groups have it out for cannabis-based medicine (which they do), the truth will have a much harder time reaching front-line physicians intact.
+Big Pharma and other political groups have it out for cannabis-based medicine.
+This means that the truth has a much harder time reaching front-line physicians intact.
 So when doctors pass along this information to patients, “There isn’t a lot of evidence that cannabis works well,” they may be accurately representing their worldview, but not taking flawed research designs into consideration.